yeswework/fabrica-dev-kit/README.md

 * PostCSS plugins: use `npm install` in the `dev/` folder (parent of `src`), and modify the `gulpfile.js` accordingly to sequence them.

 ##Code examples
-All of the techniques below are optional in Fabrica and vanilla HTML / CSS / PHP / WordPress API functions will all work fine – but we highly recommend making full use of these time- and sanity-saving enhancements.
+All of the techniques below are optional in Fabrica Dev Kit and vanilla HTML / CSS / PHP / WordPress API functions will all work fine – but we highly recommend making full use of these time- and sanity-saving enhancements.

 ###Achieving a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) paradigm with Timber + ACF
 The magic combination of Timber and Advanced Custom Fields means we can render even complex data in our templates without carrying out any data retrieval or decision logic at all.
 Take for example this [Repeater field](https://www.advancedcustomfields.com/add-ons/repeater-field/) setup: